 Comorbidities

-Dravet Syndrome is a neurological condition that causes seizures.
-It also causes associated health conditions, called 'comorbidities'.
-Everyone who lives with Dravet Syndrome can be affected by any, or all, of these associated conditions during their life.
+Dravet Syndrome is a neurological condition that causes seizures and a range of co-occurring conditions and difficulties, called ‘comorbidities’.
+Everyone who lives with Dravet Syndrome can be affected by any, or all, of these co-occurring conditions during their life.
 Some are more common than others, and how severe they are will vary from person to person.

 Everyone with Dravet Syndrome will have some degree of intellectual disability.
 This is not simply a consequence of seizures, but part of the underlying genetic cause of Dravet Syndrome.